-Implementation Strategy: The National Grid sales team and marketing staff engage C&I customers through one-on-one and group meetings with customers, networks of trade allies and trade associations, direct marketing and other channels, as appropriate.
+Implementation Strategy: The National Grid Sales and Marketing team engages C&I customers through one-on-one and group meetings with customers, networks of trade allies and trade associations, direct marketing and other channels, as appropriate.

 Engagement efforts will focus on educating customers on their energy load shape and use patterns to identify opportunities to reduce energy waste and energy intensity.